How to Respond to Gaslighting — 5-Top Ways to Confront the Abuse

 There are many resources to help you increase your self-esteem and improve your overall mental and physical well-being.

-Remember, your experiences are valid, and you’re not alone in this journey.
-With the right support and resources, you can move past gaslighting towards a healthier, more fulfilling life.
+Your experiences are valid, and with the proper support and resources, you can move into a healthier, more fulfilling life.

 With hope and healing,